single-spa/standalone-single-spa-webpack-plugin/README.md

       // optional - you can disable the plugin by passing in this boolean
       disabled: false,

-      // optional - the standalone plugin relies on optionalDependencies in the
-      // package.json.
-If this doesn't work for you, pass in your HtmlWebpackPlugin
-      // to ensure the correct one is being referenced HtmlWebpackPlugin,

       // optional - defaults to true - turns on or off import-map-overrides.
       importMapOverrides: true,